-Youth can be a paradox: If you’re age 18 or older you’re considered mature enough to be able to vote, pay taxes, and even go to war.
-But, until recently, if you were under 25, many rental car companies wouldn’t trust you to drive their vehicles.
+Youth can be a paradox: If you’re age 18 or older, you’re considered mature enough to be able to vote, pay taxes, and even go to war.
+But if you’re under 25, many rental car companies won’t trust you to drive their vehicles—at least not without hefty surcharges.

-The picture actually isn’t as bleak as it was a few years ago when many of big car rental companies didn’t allow anyone under 25 to rent.
-Drivers ages 21 to 24 can now rent at most locations operated by Advantage, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty.
+The picture isn’t as bleak as it was years ago, when many of the big companies didn’t allow any car rental under 25 years of age.
+Drivers ages 21 to 24 can now rent at most locations operated by Advantage, Avis, Budget, Enterprise, Europcar, National, and Sixt.
+The minimum age to rent a car at Hertz, Dollar, and Thrifty is 20 years old at most locations.

-In the vast majority of cases, drivers ages 21 to 24 still have to pay a daily surcharge (varying by location) that averages around $25 per day.
-Pricier rental car categories such as luxury vehicles, vans, and SUVs are usually off limits to renters in this age group as well, although some companies may allow you to drive specialty vehicles for an even higher daily surcharge.
+In the vast majority of cases, drivers ages 20 or 21 to 24 have to pay a daily surcharge that averages around $25 – $30 per day, depending on location.
+Pricier rental car categories such as luxury vehicles, vans, and SUVs are usually off limits to renters in this age group.

-Drivers ages 18 to 21 are, for the most part, completely unable to rent from the big rental companies.
+Drivers ages 18 or 19 are, for the most part, completely unable to rent from the big rental companies.
 The exception is rentals in New York and Michigan, where state laws require agencies to rent to drivers ages 18 and up.
-However, you’ll pay dearly for the privilege, especially in New York, where some companies may charge drivers under 21 an additional daily fee of more than $100.
-The age penalties in Michigan usually aren’t as high, ranging from about $25 to $50 per day.
+However, you’ll pay dearly for the privilege, especially in New York, where some companies may charge drivers under 21 an additional daily fee of more than $50.
+The age penalties in Michigan usually aren’t as high, averaging around $40 a day.

-In other states, you may be able to find smaller or lesser-known agencies that rent to drivers under 21—for an extra charge of course.
-For example, Rent-A-Wreck, a used car rental agency with more than 350 franchise locations, rents to drivers under 21 in certain locations. @West Rent A Car rents to 18- to 21-year-olds at its Los Angeles locations for an extra $45 per day.
-If you’re under 21, you can try browsing online to find independent car rental agencies in your area or destination that may rent to you.
+If you’re under 20, you can try browsing online to find independent car rental agencies in your area or destination that may rent to you.
 You’ll have to call each location or visit its website to find out what its policies are.

-Overall, renting a car is going to be expensive until you’re 25 and difficult or impossible until you’re 21, so take a look at all the available transportation options.
-Having your own vehicles may be convenient but the expense may not be worth it if there are other transportation options.
-You’ll have to calculate the cost of the base daily rental fee with the daily underage fees, the daily insurance fees (unless you already have coverage), and taxes and fees, and then measure that total with the costs of other travel options.
-Once you’ve tallied the numbers, taking the bus or sucking it up and asking mom and dad to borrow the family minivan might not seem like such a bad idea.
+Overall, renting a car is going to be expensive until you’re 25 and difficult or impossible until you’re 21.
+Having your own vehicle may be convenient, but the expense may not be worth it if there are other transportation options such as public transit or ridesharing services.
+You’ll have to calculate the cost of the base daily rental fee plus the daily underage fees, the daily insurance fees (unless you already have coverage), and other mandatory taxes and fees, and then measure that total against the costs of other travel options.
+Once you’ve tallied the numbers, taking the bus or hopping in an Uber or Lyft might not seem like such a bad idea.
 You can always put the money you’ve saved towards buying your own car.